 * I also got a sneak peek at Calico Lane and could not put it down!
 Having had a similar childhood, it was a walk down memory lane in some respects.
 Judy writes with her heart which draws one into the book and shows her warm, loving personality.
 She is indeed brave to have shared her story.
 A memorable memoir, to be sure!

-Humbled and happy to announce that an excerpt from Calico Lane was a semifinalist in the 2021 Tucson Festival of Books Literary Competition's nonfiction/memoir category.
+Happy to announce that an excerpt from Calico Lane was a semifinalist in the 2021 Tucson Festival of Books Literary Competition's memoir category.

 My best friend in school was gay, a secret I kept for him...
 Judy Kiehart’s memoir of growing up knowing she was attracted to girls and not boys ...brought me closer to an understanding of my friend’s struggle. ~ CRJ

 * * * * * * * *

 15 minutes of fame :)